 While it would not hinder your ability to receive a fellowship or other award money, it would impact your ability to receive a GA position.
 We try to pair our GAs with faculty or courses, and it helps to have these carry over from fall to spring.
 Spring GA spots are dependent on fall GAs graduating or deciding not to continue on as a GA.
 However, we try to take that into consideration with spring financial awards.

 Yes.
 The Moore School and the School of Accounting are both accredited by the Association to Advance Collegiate Schools of Business (AACSB International).

 AACSB Accreditation is the hallmark of excellence in business education, and is earned by less than five percent of the world's business programs.
 The Darla Moore School of Business is one of only 716 business schools globally that maintains AACSB Business Accreditation, and one of only 181 institutions in the world to also maintain a specialized AACSB Accreditation for accounting.

-Visit our MACC Events page to learn more about our events, including: On-Campus Information Sessions, MACC 1on1s, Decision in a Day, and MACC: Day One.
+Yes!
+Visit our MACC Admissions Events page to learn more about our events, both in person and virtual.

-We recommend the following sources for great information about the accounting profession and CPA hour requirements:
+We recommend the following sources for information about CPA hour requirements:

-South Carolina Association of CPAs (SCACPA): Student and Educators section contains useful information for aspiring and new CPAs -- including scholarship opportunities.
-We encourage joining SCACPA as a student member if you qualify.
+South Carolina Association of CPAs (SCACPA): Student and Educators section contains useful information for aspiring and new CPAs — including scholarship opportunities.